turningpoint1988/CSSBS/README.md

 - [MEME Suite](https://meme-suite.org/meme/doc/download.html): The tool integrates several methods used by this paper, including MEME, TOMTOM and FIMO.
 - [Bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html): The tool is used for data preparation.
+- [Samtools](https://github.com/samtools/samtools): The tool is used for data preparation
 - [DESeq2](http://www.bioconductor.org/packages/release/bioc/html/DESeq2.html): The tool is used for data preparation.